 On Monday 12 November, we launched our sidecar savings trial.
 Over the coming months, the trial will be rolled out in a number of UK workplaces, and workers will begin to make contributions towards the start of 2019.

 So, how will it work exactly?
-In this blog Matthew Blakstad, our head of research, talks us through the finer details and workings of the trial.
+In this blog Matthew Blakstad, our Assistant Director, talks us through the finer details and workings of the trial.

 Question: For workers using the sidecar model it will feel like they’re using a single savings tool.
 But, underneath the surface there are two distinct savings jars: an accessible emergency savings account and a traditional defined contribution pension pot.
 How are the contributions distributed between the two?